mhalber/ply_io_benchmark/README.md

 **Notes**:
  - miniply is the fastest library for reading the ply files.
 If you're only interested in reading files and use C++, it is a great choice.
- - miniply and microply do not support the writing of ply files.
+ - miniply and micro_ply do not support the writing of ply files.
+ - micro_ply does not support binary files, only ASCII format.
- - In c, when you need decent read and write performance, msh_ply is a good choice ;).
+ - In C, when you need decent read and write performance, msh_ply is a good choice ;).
 However, it's ASCII mode requires work, so if your models are mostly stored in ASCII, you might want to use other libraries.
- - microply cannot parse binary files, it only supports ASCII formats.
  - Some libraries were modified to include getter to establish whether input is binary or ASCII.
  - In ASCII mode, happly is unable to convert between __uint__ and __int__.
 Since some models (angel, bust_of_sappho, bust_of_angelique_dhannetaire ) contain vertex list specified as __uint__, while others use __int__, happly fails to parse the two aforementioned models and would need to be recompiled to support the specific type.
 Here, we simply omit these models when benchmarking happly.